Research Group

 Research Associates

 Joel Pumple, MSc.
-Permafrost Archives Laboratory Lab Manager
+Permafrost Archives Laboratory Manager

 Jordan Harvey, MSc- CT and Multi-sensor core logging technician